-Many of the games in the Legend of Zelda series of video games re-enact versions of the same story, which is centered around the heroic Link saving the princess Zelda from the clutches of the evil Ganondorf.
+Many of the games in the Legend of Zelda series re-enact versions of the same story, which is centered around the heroic Link saving the princess Zelda from the clutches of the evil Ganondorf.
 Due to the rarely challenged repetition of these plot elements, the Zelda series has become an archetypal example of what game critic Anita Sarkeesian has called “damseling,” or using the disempowerment of female characters as a motivation for the male player-protagonist.
 What do female players make of this story?
 Is it necessary to take the plot elements at face value, or are other interpretations possible?
 How do the games look from Zelda’s eyes?

 To answer these questions, I’d like to investigate fan work based on the Zelda games from Canada, Australia, Japan, and the United States.
 I’m going to demonstrate how fannish creators deconstruct the damseling narrative common to the series and recombine its elements in ways that reflect larger conversations surrounding gender, culture, and media.
 I also argue that the activities of these artists and writers reflect a tendency in many fan cultures to view media properties not as passively consumable content but rather as templates from which more personalized and individually meaningful stories may be created.

 First I’m going to introduce the series and explain why it’s important before zooming out and justifying critical interest in video games as a relatively recent storytelling medium.
 I will then examine a small sample of fanworks from several global territories.
 I’ll conclude with a broader discussion of international, internet-based fan cultures and their potential to shape and transform high-budget mainstream media at a global level.